annebeaubien/annebeaubien.github.io/Content/recipes/vegan_pesto.md

 **Instructions:**

 1. Place all of the ingredients into a blender and blend on high until smooth.
-1. Use as a sauce over gnocchi and veggies in my recipe:INLINE-LINK-START title="Pestoed Veggies and Gnocchi" href="../../../recipes/pestoed-veggies-and-gnocchi"> Pestoed Veggies and Gnocchi INLINE-LINK-END
+1. Use as a pizza sauce, bread stick dipping sauce, or  over gnocchi and veggies in my recipe [Pestoed Veggies and Gnocchi](https://wafflehearts.com/recipes/pestoed_veggies_and_gnocchi/)